 - 1. Kata competition in Canada will not have gender specific divisions.
 All female, all male or mixed pairs are accepted. - 2.
-There are three age groups in which kata competitions are conducted: - 2.1.
-Senior Kata competition
+There are three age groups in which kata competitions are conducted:

-- 2.2.
+- 2.1.
+Senior Kata competition - 2.2.
 U23 kata competition age category defined by the age of both Tori and Uke. - 2.3.
 U16 kata competition age category defined by the age of both Tori and Uke. - 3.
 Minimum rank: - 3.1.
 For the senior Kata competition at "A" sanctioned events, the minimum rank is Ikkyu (brown belt). - 3.2.
 For the U23 kata competition at "A" sanctioned events, the minimum rank is Sankyu (green belt). - 3.3.
-For the U16 kata competition at A sanctioned events, the minimum rank is Yonkyu (orange belt). - 3.4.
-For other events the minimum rank(s) is(are) at the discretion of the Tournament Director. - 4.
+For the U16 kata competition at "A" sanctioned events, the minimum rank is Yonkyu (orange belt). - 3.4.
+For other events the minimum rank(s) is(are) at the discretion of the Tournament Director and should be indicated in the technical package. - 4.
 Competitions must be judged by designated and certified IJF/Panam/ Judo Canada/ Province Kata judges. - 5.
 For the senior, the following kata are presented in a contest format in Canada at the National Championships: - 5.1.
 Nage-no-kata - 5.2.
 Katame-no-kata - 5.3.
 Ju-no-kata - 5.4.
 Kime-no-kata - 5.5.
-Kodokan-goshin-jutsu - 6.
-For the U23 and U16 Kata the competition may include only the three first groups of the Nage-no-kata and such specific information must be published in the technical package of competition offering such event. - 7.
-At A sanctioned Kata events a competitor may only participate once in the same kata either as Tori or Uke in each age division. - 8.
+Kodokan-goshin-jutsu - Competition may include only the three first groups of the Nage-no-kata and such specific information must be published in the technical package of the competition offering such event. - 7.
+At "A" sanctioned Kata events a competitor may only participate once in the same kata either as Tori or Uke in each age division.
+Exceptions are made for Nage-no-kata 3 series division only.
+A competitor may only have one position on the podium e.g. only silver if they placed silver and bronze.
+In this case the pair who came 4th would be awarded bronze. - 8.
 There will be no musical katas.